kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - _Antisymmetric_ - $bold(A^T) = -bold(A)$
 - _Hermetian Symmetric_ - $bold(A^H) = bold(A)$

-Hence every (Hermetian) symmetric matrix is also normal.
+Hence, symmetric matrices are a subset of the orthonormal matrices:
+$
+  bold(A^H A = A A = A A^H)
+$

 === Properties
 - The sum of two symmetric matrices is also symmetric
 - $A^n$ is also symmetric
 - $A "is symmetric" <=> A^(-1) "is symmetric"$
+- Since they are normal, eigenvectors can always be chosen to be orthogonal.
+- Additionally, *eigenvalues* of a symmetric (including Hermetian symmetric!) matrix are *guaranteed to be real*!
+- The number of positive pivots is equal to the number of positive eigenvalues (and vice versa for negatives).
+This is of similar use as Gershgorin's Circle theorem for estimating eigenvalues of matrices with high order characteristic polynomials.
+- All eigenvalues of an antisymmetric matrix are purely imaginary $lambda = b i | b in RR$, despite this their eigenvectors can still be chosen as orthogonal.
 - $<x, A y> = x^H A y = x^H A^H y = <A x, y>$ is valid for a symmetric matrix $A in RR^(n times n) union CC^(n times n)$
-- All eigenvalues of a (hermetian) symmetric matrix are real and different eigenspaces are orthogonal to one another.
-- All eigenvalues of an antisymmetric matrix are purely imaginary $lambda = b i | b in RR$, despite this their eigenspaces are still orthogonal.

-=== Spectral Theorem
+=== Positive-Definite Matrices
+These are symmetric matrices which have *only positive* eigenvalues and therefore only positive pivots.

+Therefore the total determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only check the total determinant, may have two negative eigenvalues).

+== Schur Decomposition
+All square matrices (not only normal) are similar to a unitary matrix, with orthogonal change of base matrices!
+So cool :D, computers are gonna be so happy when they hear about this

 == Applications
 Finally, we can enjoy the wide variety of real world uses for linear algebra!